DanielFDA/sei-project-2/README.md

 ### Thoughts

-This app was pretty challenging in terms of logic back when we made it, looking back the API certainly limited the amount of things that we could work with, but even then the time that we had to work with wasn't really enough to do much more than we did so I'm pleased with the result, looking back the getOptions function needs refactoring, the same could be achieved with a lot less code and some of the variable names that we chose have confusing names like item.
+This app was pretty challenging in terms of logic back when we made it, looking back the API certainly limited the amount of things that we could work with, but even then the time that we had to work with wasn't really enough to do much more than we did so I'm pleased with the result, looking back the getOptions function needs refactoring, the same could be achieved with a lot less code and some of the variable names that we chose have confusing names like "item".

 In general the app was pretty solid but needed more time to smooth things out and look better, with this app as well we couldn't put as much time into styling it due to the short amount of time that we got left after finishing the logic and displaying everything.

 The communication here played a huge role because at this point we didn't use git so we were basically sharing code as we went.
 So it was imperative that we knew what each other was working on, and it's something that we did pretty well, we assisted each other when needed and kept in comms for the biggest part of the day.